jeremymiller00/kb/README.md

  * Routes
  * Utils
  * AI stuff
+* be able to add items from work laptop, even though DB lives on personal laptop
+ * Try catch DB insert
+ * Somehow mark that it wasn't inserted
+ * At each new insert, check for uninserted
+ * Manually trigger check for uninserted
 * put constants in a database table, like default llm, dsv_kb_path, etc
 * map out the api
 * Fix obsidian note titles, not dashes or underscore